 What is happening

 According to the 2019 Australian Election Study, public trust in democratic institutions in Australia is at the lowest it has been since the 1970s.
-Just 59% of Australian’s surveyed said they were satisfied with how democracy is working, down from a record high of 87% in 2007, and only 12% said they believed the government was run for ‘all the people’1.
+Just 59% of Australians surveyed said they were satisfied with how democracy is working, down from a record high of 87% in 2007, and only 12% said they believed the government was run for ‘all the people’1.
 This displeasure with government institutions is described further in Figure 1.

 Figure 1: Trends in Australian Trust in Politicians and Government Institutions